autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 - Identifying the validator operator entity itself.
 - For submitting transactions to protocol contracts to register and operate the validator's [node](/concepts/client/) and [oracle server](/concepts/oracle-server/).
-- The `treasury` account for:
 - Receiving [staking rewards](/concepts/staking/#staking-rewards) from the protocol's reward distribution mechanism for distribution to the validator's stake delegators.
 - Receiving [slashing rewards](/concepts/accountability/#slashing-rewards) distributed by the [accountability and fault detection protocol](/concepts/accountability/) for reporting provable faults committed by an offending validator failing to follow consensus rules.

 See the `treasury` parameter of the `config.autonity.validators` object in the [Protocol](/reference/protocol#configautonityvalidators-object) parameter reference.